Thank you for your interest in the third edition of our online course!

 The Virtual Institute (Vi) online course on trade and poverty analysis for researchers and university lecturers from developing countries and countries with economies in transition will take place June 4 to August 19.

 The objective of the course is to provide participants with the empirical tools needed to assess the impact of trade and trade-related policies on poverty and income distribution.
-Part of the Vi’s broader effort to strengthen research capacities in participants' countries, the course aims to support governments in the design of pro-poor trade policies conducive to the attainment of the Millennium Development Goals and their successor Sustainable Development Goals.
+Part of the Vi’s broader effort to strengthen research capacities in participants' countries, the course aims to support governments in the design of pro-poor trade policies conducive to the attainment of the Sustainable Development Goals.

 As a hands-on technical course, the pedagogical approach emphasizes data manipulation and the use of econometric tools.
 Applicants must therefore have knowledge of STATA and trade theory and policy, as well as a Master's degree in Economics and excellent knowledge of English.